HirbodBehnam/MTProtoProxyInstaller/README.md

 Use `systemctl start mtprotoproxy` to start, `systemctl stop mtprotoproxy` to stop and `systemctl status mtprotoproxy -l` to see logs of script.
 ##### Config
 To manually config, proxy edit config.py in /opt/mtprotoproxy to change the config; Then restart the server using `systemctl restart mtprotoproxy` or just run script again.
+### API
+This script gives you post-install API support to control the proxy.
+[More Info](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki/API-For-Python-Script)
 ## Official Script
 **Before You Begin**: Do not use OVH or IPHoster datacenters for MTProto.
 ### Install